Radiology Malpractice Attorneys Serving Stamford, Danbury, Bridgeport, Shelton and all of Connecticut

-The medical malpractice legal team at Berkowitz and Hanna LLC has combined decades of experience helping clients recover financial compensation for their injuries.
+Our medical malpractice legal team has combined decades of experience helping clients recover financial compensation for their injuries.
 If you believe that you have been harmed as a result of radiology malpractice, you should speak with an experienced attorney about your legal rights.

-The lawyers at Berkowitz and Hanna LLC are highly experienced in medical malpractice law, including radiology malpractice.
+Our lawyers are highly experienced in medical malpractice law, including radiology malpractice.
 Call (203) 487-5698 or send us an email to schedule an evaluation of your case.